buildcore-io/core/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The best way to get started with the SDK and interacting with Build.5 is [installing the SDK](https://www.npmjs.com/package/@build-5/sdk) and have a look at our [documentation](https://developer.build5.com).
+The best way to get started with the SDK and interacting with Buildcore is [installing the SDK](https://www.npmjs.com/package/@build-5/sdk) and have a look at our [documentation](https://developer.build5.com).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>